aristotele/weroad-laravel-test/README.md

     - email: test@mail.com
     - password: password

-Laravel Sanctun has been used to issue tokens.
+Laravel Sanctum has been used to issue tokens.
 For simplicity the first admin can create other users (wether ADMIN or EDITOR) and the response contains the Bearer token to use for subsequent authenticated requests.

 ## Additional resources
 The code is delivered along with an exported Postman's collection API.